chetanbg1/cbgwork1/README.md

   if two objects are saame  according to Equals(Object o) then the hashcode are same

 default methods - is a way of adding new methods to the interfaces without affecting the implementing classes
-		  so no error arises due to unimplemeted methods fo interface default method have dummy implemetation
+		  so no error arises due to unimplemeted methods of interface default method have dummy implemetation
 		  implementing classes if ok with dummy implementation then use dummy impl, if not can override and provide their own implementation while overriding we use public access modifiers in implementing classes